-As beach days disappear, the hiking scene in West Michigan heats up, with hidden urban paths, colorful trails through the woods, and the promise of cross-country skiing to Lake Michigan during the colder months sustaining us until spring.
-Rapid Growth gives you ten hikes to try, so tie your boots and get ready to see the city from a new vantage.
+As the weather improves, the hiking scene in West Michigan heats up, with hidden urban paths, colorful trails through the woods, and plenty of day trips offering a welcome respite.
+Rapid Growth gives you ten hikes to try, so tie your boots and get ready to see the city from a new vantage point.

 Have an hour or an afternoon?
 Looking for a hike that can happen within the city limits?
 Grand Rapids contains more urban paved trails and hidden hikes